War of Independence

 On the 20th of January 1919 Sergeant Daniel Joseph McGandy, A Company, Derry City Area, Óglaigh na hÉireann/I.R.A. was killed in Derry, the circumstances of his death were not established but it was reported he was removing bombs from Craig's Engineering Works, Derry when he was discovered and attacked by members of British forces.

 On the 21st of February 1919 Patrick Casey Volunteer, C Company, 2nd Kerry Brigade, Óglaigh na hÉireann/I.R.A. was shot and killed at "Lump of Beef", Kenmare Road, Derrycunihy, County Kerry.
-Casey was killed while acting on an order issued by GHQ Dublin that all non-Volunteers in possession of a gun should be seized by Volunteers.
+Casey was killed while acting on an order issued by GHQ Dublin that if a non-Volunteer was in the possession of a gun the gunshould be seized by Volunteers.
 Casey went to disarm John Lyne, Gamekeeper for the Earl of Kenmare, and was shot in his attempt to take a rifle.
 He was born in 1893 and aged about 26 years old when he died, he was a native of Kerry.

 Robert Joseph Byrne